-Bullying can be defined in many ways, but it typically involves targeted, repeated behaviour that intends to cause physical, social and/or psychological harm.
-The behaviour can be carried out online or offline by an individual or a group who misuse their power, or perceived power, over another person or group of people who feel unable to stop it from happening.
+Bullying can be defined in many ways, but it typically involves targeted, repeated behavior that intends to cause physical, social and/or psychological harm.
+The behavior can be carried out online or offline by an individual or a group who misuse their power, or perceived power, over another person or group of people who feel unable to stop it from happening.

-There are various types of bullying behaviours that individuals or groups use to intimidate, degrade, or disempower others.
+There are various types of bullying behaviors that individuals or groups use to intimidate, degrade, or disempower others.
 Learn more about common forms of bullying.

 Did you know?